zats/LLMToolSwift/README.md

 // Handle a tool call (name + JSON args) let result = try await repo.dispatchLLMTool(named: "greet", arguments: ["name": "Sam"]) as?
-String
+String let usesDefault = try await repo.dispatchLLMTool(named: "greet", arguments: [:]) as?
+String // "Hello, World!"
 ```

-Tip: Parameters with Swift default values are treated as optional in the generated schema; if an argument is missing (or `NSNull`), dispatch uses the function’s default.
+Parameters with Swift default values are treated as optional in the generated schema; if an argument is missing (or `NSNull`), dispatch uses the function’s default.
 Provided values still override the default with normal type checking.
+You can also override a tool’s name with `@LLMTool(name: "read_file")`; by default it matches the Swift function name.

 ## 2) Tools to JSON Schema